 This spike protein mutation has been found in several lineages, including P.1 and B.1.351.
 It is also thought to help the virus bind to cells more tightly.

 This mutation is K417N in the B.1.351 and B.1.1.529 strains, and K417T in the P.1 strain

 The L452R spike protein mutation has appeared in several lineages.
 In this mutation, there is a leucine to arginine substitution at amino acid 452.
 The mutation is thought to increase immune evasion and ACE2 binding.

-It was observed in both the US and Europe in 2020, before increasing in prevalence in January 2021 as it is notably present in the CAL.20C variant that has become widespread in California, particularly in Los Angeles.
+This mutation was observed in both the U.S. and Europe in 2020, before increasing in prevalence in January 2021, as it is notably present in the CAL.20C variant that has become widespread in California, particularly in Los Angeles.
 It is also notably present in the B.1.617 variant.

 What causes a virus to change and how to stop stronger Covid-19 variants from emerging